J1407b

 The rings of J1407b are about 200 times larger than Saturn’s rings, and for the rings a long way away from the planet, the tidal forces of the star J1407 will force them down into the orbital plane of J1407b, some 20 degrees away.
 The rings should no longer be flat, but have a large systematic warp to them, as calculated by Zanazzi et al. in 2017.

 Photographs of the night sky have been taken for over a century, and one of the largest collections is at Harvard University.
 These photographic plates are being scanned in digitally and published onto the internet through the DASCH project.
 The process is slow and time consuming, especially as you work towards the Galactic plane, where there are far more stars crowded together and disentangling the signals is challenging, but they reached the location in the Galaxy where J1407 is located around 2017.
 This enabled the baseline for the J1407 lightcurve to be extended back to the 1900’s, but still no eclipses were detected.
-The coverage of the photographic plates from DASCH were combined with others from Sonneborg and other more recent all sky surveys that looked towards J1407, but still a null result, written up in (Rieder & Kenworthy, 2016).
+The coverage of the photographic plates from DASCH were combined with others from Sonneborg and other more recent all sky surveys that looked towards J1407, but still a null result (Mentel et al., 2018).

 Meanwhile, the star is being observed every clear night by the dedicated observers of the AAVSO.
 They watch J1407 for when the next eclipse will start.
 The constraints they provide rule out successively more obital periods, leaving J1407b with fewer orbital periods to hide in.